compmec/pynurbs/docs/source/rst/basics.rst

 ------------------------------

 Finds the parameter :math:`u^{\star}` such :math:`\|\mathbf{C}(u^{\star})-\mathbf{P}\|` is minimal.
-Since it's possible to have two parameters with equal distance, the function returns a tuple of parameters.
+Since it's possible to have more than one parameters :math:`u^{\star}` with equal distance, the function returns a tuple of parameters.

 .. code-block:: python